Yannick H.,

 - "We increase customer satisfaction by 25 points"

-- "We reduce manual entry errors to under 2%"
+- "We reduce manual input errors to below 2%"

-If you can't explain to your team in two sentences why the transformation is important and what it concretely brings - then it will fail.
+If you can’t explain to your team in two sentences why the transformation matters and what it concretely delivers - it will fail.

 Reason 4: Silos everywhere